fatih-keles/fn-projects/oss-obj-cre-doc-job-py/README.md

 ## 7. Test what we have done so far
 You can check `test.sh` and `run-demo.sh` scripts for testing and running using command line.
 Or you can simply upload files into object storage bucket and monitor events using logging service.

-As you can see below, once the vision service is done with the receipt image we uploaded, we have a json file listing `coordinates of each word`, line which can be used for `highligting`.
+As you can see below, once the vision service is done with the receipt image we uploaded, we have a json file listing `coordinates of each word`, line which can be used for `highlighting`.
 And also we have a `searchable pdf` file generated from the image.
 ![ah-receipt-ocr](./resources/ah-receipt-ocr.JPG)

 **Tip**: Place jpg files under `analyze-documents/bulk` folder that needs to be converted to a searchable pdf and run `run-demo.sh` file.
 The script will delete everything from previuos run and will start a new demo by uploading new files.
 You can edit and comment out the steps as you like.